midarrlabs/midarr-server/README.md

 ## Configuration

-#### Volumes
+#### Media

-Volumes must be provided as mounted in your Radarr and Sonarr instances:
+Media must be mounted as in your Radarr and Sonarr instances:

 ```yaml
 volumes:
   - /path/to/movies:/radarr/movies/path
   - /path/to/shows:/sonarr/shows/path
 ```
-This is so `Midarr` has the same reference to your media library as your integrations, and can serve them.
+This is so `Midarr` has the same reference to your media library as your integrations, and can resolve their locations.

 #### Initialise admin account